yana-safonova/PatchWorkPlot/README.md

 `python generate_igdetective_config.py PATHS_TO_IGDETECTIVE_DIRS LOCUS OUTPUT_DIR`

 where:
 - `PATHS_TO_IGDETECTIVE_DIRS` is a space- or comma-separated paths to output directories of IgDetective.
-If the paths are separated by spaces, make sure to put them in double quotes.
+If the paths are separated by spaces, make sure to put them in double quotes: `"PATH_1 PATH_2 ...
+PATH_N"`.
 - `LOCUS`: a type of adaptive immune locus for which the config will be generated.
 Available options are `IGH, IGK, IGL, TRA, TRB, TRG`.
 - `OUTPUT_DIR`: the name of output directory.
 If the directory does not exist, it will be created.